Star Fox (1993 video game)

-Star Fox, known as Starwing in PAL regions, is a rail shooter video game developed by Nintendo and Argonaut Software and published by Nintendo for the Super Nintendo Entertainment System.
-The first game in the Star Fox series, the story follows Fox McCloud and the rest of the Star Fox team defending their homeworld of Corneria against the invading forces of Andross.
+Star Fox, known as Starwing in PAL regions, is a 1993 rail shooter game developed by Nintendo and Argonaut Software, and published by Nintendo for the Super Nintendo Entertainment System (SNES).
+The first entry in the Star Fox series, the story follows Fox McCloud and the rest of the Star Fox team defending their homeworld of Corneria against the invading forces of Andross.